 - 6.91.
-Any allegations linked to the site, must be reported to the DSL of the site who will make the initial referral to the LADO Following this, the allegation should be passed to the identified senior person to follow through with the LADO and subsequently act in line with agreed course of action.
+Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to Cumbria local Safeguarding Authority/LADO Following this, the allegation should be passed to the identified senior person to follow through with Cumbria local Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
 This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.92.
-Allegations not linked to specific site must be reported to Chief Operating Officer who will refer the matter to the LADO and act in line with agreed course of action. - 6.93.
+Allegations not linked to specific site must be reported to Chief Operating Officer who will refer the matter to Cumbria local Safeguarding Authority/LADO and act in line with agreed course of action. - 6.93.
 The Head of HR should be notified, so they can advise and where required support the investigation.